Which city is cheaper, Portland or Columbia?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Portland and Columbia during the summer are popular places to visit.
+Many visitors come to Columbia in the summer for the family-friendly experiences.
 Also, most visitors come to Portland for the hiking, the small town charm, the music scene, and the family-friendly experiences during these months.

 In July, Columbia is generally a little warmer than Portland.
-Temperatures in Columbia average around 82°F (28°C), and Portland stays around 68°F (20°C).
+Daily temperatures in Columbia average around 82°F (28°C), and Portland fluctuates around 68°F (20°C).

 In Portland, it's very sunny this time of the year.
 It's quite sunny in Columbia.
 In the summer, Columbia often gets less sunshine than Portland.
 Columbia gets 293 hours of sunny skies this time of year, while Portland receives 338 hours of full sun.